non/debox/README.md

 removing and from the end of the buffer, as `pop` does, will be fast operations.
 Other operations (like adding to the middle of the buffer with `insert`) may require internal copying.

+Large buffers which have most of their elements removed will still maintain a large underlying array.
+Use `compact` to reclaim unnecessary memory in these situations.

 Example usage: